PHagan23/todomvc_automation_project/revised_test_plan.md

 * Check language native symbols: ẞ大本éñ (D1, P1)
 * Check major currencies : $£¥€ (D1, P1)
 * Check can Undo/CtrlZ (D1, P1)
-* Modify a ToDo item (by double-clicking) (D1, P1)
-* If you modify a ToDo item and click Escape during edit, it should cancel the modification (D1, P1)
-* A ToDo item can be ticked-off (it will appear with a line through it) (D1, P1)
-* A completed ToDo item can be unticked again (D1, P1)
 * A ToDo item can be reordered by dragging it up or down in the list (we know this will fail, automate later, D4, P4)
 * Delete an incomplete ToDo item (D1, P1)
 * Delete a completed ToDo item (D1, P1)